Q: How long as WMG been in business?

 Q: What is a homeowners’ association?

-A: A homeowner association, legally known as a common interest development, is a non-profit corporation that is controlled by a volunteer, non-paid board of directors elected by the property owners.
+A: A homeowner association, legally known as a common interest community, is a non-profit corporation that is controlled by a volunteer, non-paid board of directors elected by the property owners.
 The purpose of these associations is to maintain the integrity and appearance of their community’s common areas.
-A common-interest development may be a single-family community, townhome development, condominium development, or a stock cooperative.
+A common-interest community may be a single-family community, townhome development, condominium development, or a stock cooperative.

 Q: Do I have to belong to the association or can I “opt” out of the services offered by the association?

-A: All persons owning a unit within a community automatically become members of the association and are required to pay the annual assessment.
+A: All persons, upon taking ownership of a unit within a community, automatically become members of the association and are required to pay the annual assessment.
 The assessment covers the cost of expenses that are shared equally by all members and cannot be “opted” out of by non-use of the common areas or selection of another service provider.

 Q: What do assessments pay for?

-A budget summary is mailed to each member on an annual basis, which outlines where your dues are being spent.
+A budget summary is mailed to each member on an annual basis, which outlines where your monies are being spent.